-RSP-262 Leadership in Disability (3 credits)
+RSP-262 Leadership in Disability 3 credits

 This course examines both personal and professional leadership in Community Disability Services organizations.
 Theories and concepts related to understanding and developing effective leadership skills will be presented.
 In addition, students will examine decision-making processes, strategies for constructive change and the need for interagency partnerships in leading the way for progressive change within the disability services profession.
-Prerequisite(s): take HSP-160.
+Not available for supplemental.
+Prerequisites: take HSP-160.

-RSP-275 Family Support & Intervention (3 credits)
+RSP-275 Family Support & Intervention 3 credits

 This course covers the dynamics of typical families and compares them to those that include a family member with a disability.
 Relations between spouses, spouses and siblings, and siblings are analysed.
 This analysis forms the basis for identification of special needs within these families.
 Various strategies and issues are discussed as well as the role of the rehabilitation practitioner in providing support to families with exceptional members.
+Not available for supplemental.

-RSP-278 Special Issues in Disability (3 credits)
+RSP-278 Special Issues in Disability 3 credits